serverless/blog/posts/2017-09-07-big-changes-for-a-small-org.md

 ---
-title: "Preparing for Big Scale in a Small Shop Using Serverless"
+title: Scaling the Resistance: a Zero-maintenance Donations Platform with Serverless and AWS
-description: When a group of scrappy activists raise millions of dollars, they need an architecture that never turns a donor away
+description: To raise millions of dollars in donations, you need a zero-maintenance architecture that never turns a donor away
 date: 2017-09-07
 layout: Post
 thumbnail: https://movementvote.org/images/Movement-2018-logo-blue.png